lynx-r/test-generator-jhipster-deno/README.md

 # Test project (not finished)

-An attempt to implement a jhipster blueprint with `deno` backend
+An attempt to implement a jhipster blueprint with `deno` backend (there is no deno at all right now.
+Only vite fresh template project)

 # The main reason to sort out with jhipster